Anomalacra binotata

-Anomala binotata is a species of shining leaf chafer in the family of scarab beetles, Scarabaeidae.
-The common name "Shining leaf chafer" is sometimes applied to this species specifically, but is more often used to describe all members of the subfamily Rutelinae.
+Anomalacra binotata is a species of shining leaf chafer in the family of scarab beetles, Scarabaeidae.
+The common name "shining leaf chafer" is sometimes applied to this species in particular, but is more often used to describe all members of the subfamily Rutelinae.

-Anomala binotata is found in North America, primarily east of the Rocky Mountains.
+Anomalacra binotata is found in North America, primarily east of the Rocky Mountains.
 It is considered a pest, with adults damaging grapes and other fruit crops.
 The grubs are minor pests of grain such as corn, wheat, and oats.